Links2004/x6100-armbian/README.md

 - no Button: Boot internal storage (X6100 orginal OS)
 - 1 Button: stock Kernel + Armbian with X6100 APP on screen
-- 2 Button: stock Kernel + Armbian with xfce on screen + X6100 APP hidden but running for CAT
+- 2 Button: stock Kernel + Armbian with xfce on screen + X6100 APP hidden but running for CAT and VNC on port 5901
 - 3 Button: Armbian Kernel + boot to console

 Notes: